couchbase/query/docs/n1ql-preview-model.md

     ALL predicate OVER name IN collection END

-Get the names and address counts of customers who have no addresses outside California:
+Get the names and address counts of customers who have no address outside California:

-    SELECT c.name, LENGTH(addresses) AS address_count
+    SELECT c.name, LENGTH(address) AS address_count
     FROM customer c
-    WHERE ALL UPPER(a.state) = "CA" OVER a IN c.addresses END
+    WHERE ALL UPPER(a.state) = "CA" OVER a IN c.address END

     {
         name            : "William E. Coyote",